2026 FIVB Volleyball Girls' U17 World Championship

-The 2026 FIVB Volleyball Girls' U17 World Championship will be the 2nd edition of the FIVB Volleyball Girls' U17 World Championship, the biennial international youth volleyball championship contested by the women's national teams under the age of 17 of the members associations of the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
-It will be held in Santiago, Chile from 5 to 15 August 2026.
+The 2026 FIVB Volleyball Girls' U17 World Championship was the second edition of the FIVB Volleyball Girls' U17 World Championship, the biennial international youth volleyball championship contested by the women's national teams under the age of 17 of the members associations of the Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
+It was held in Chile from 6 to 16 August 2026.

-China are the defending champions having won the inaugural edition in 2024.
+The United States won their first title, after defeating Turkey 3–0 in the final.

 Host selection

 On 17 April 2025, FIVB opened the bidding process for member associations interested in hosting one of the two U17 World Championships in 2026 (i.e., Girls' or Boys' U17 World Championships) planned to take place in August 2026.
 The expression of interest of the member associations had to be submitted to FIVB no later than 18:00 CEST (UTC+2) on 30 May 2025.

 FIVB announced the hosts for both Girls' and Boys' U17 World Championships on 1 July 2025, with Chile being selected to host the second edition of the Girls' U17 World Championship.
 According to the President of the Volleyball Federation of Chile (FEVOCHI) Jorge Pino, the Chilean bid competed with two other Asian bids.
-It will be the first time that Chile hosts an FIVB World Championship in any of its categories.
+It marked the first time that Chile hosts an FIVB World Championship in any of its categories.